rebcabin/tangledown/README.md

 ## Tangle It, Already!<a href="tangle_already"></a>

 Ok, you saw at the top that the code in this here Markdown document, README.md, when run as a script, will read in all the lines in ... this here Markdown document, README.md.
 Bootstrapping!

 But you have to run something first.
 For that, I tangled the code manually just once and provide `tangledown.py` in the repository.

 ## DUDE!

-Some people like to write "TODO" in their code so they can find all the spots where they thought they might have trouble but didn't have time to write the error-handling (prophylactic) code at the time.
+Some people write "TODO" in their code so they can find all the spots where they thought they might have trouble but didn't have time to write the error-handling (prophylactic) code at the time.
 I like to write "DUDE" because it sounds like"TODO" but is more rude and funny.

 ## Next Steps

 - modern Pythonic Type Annotation (PEP 484)
 - more examples
 - Jupyter and Jupytest notebooks